 So, rooting your OnePlus 6/6T without installing TWRP can make things more streamlined, leading to minimal scope for any errors.
 Plus, rooting via this method also enables you to easily install OTA updates on your rooted phone.

-In brief, you will first have to download the stock boot image for the OxygenOS version installed on your phone.
-Then, you will have to patch the stock boot image using Magisk Manager.
-And finally, you will have to flash the resultant Magisk patched boot image to your OnePlus 6/6T for root.
+The process is very simple.
+In brief, the first step is to download the stock boot image corresponding to the OxygenOS version installed on your phone.
+Then, the second step is to patch the stock boot image with Magisk, via the Magisk Manager app.
+And finally, the third step is to flash the resultant patched boot image to your phone via fastboot.